 Can yoga improve your eyesight?

-Yoga can help, but it cannot completely protect your eyes from damage if you do not eat well and take some measures to keep your eyes healthy.
+Yoga can help, but it cannot completely protect your eyesight from damage if you do not eat well and take some measures to keep your eyes healthy.

 Does wearing glasses weaken your eyes?